sgarcia30/portfolio/README.md

 #Technology Used
-This app was created using React, MaterialUI, HTML5, & Sass.
+This app was created using React, MaterialUI, HTML5, & SASS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).